 Hand-washing is sometimes introduced to toddlers as young as 2, but even adults often lack knowledge of the proper method.
 With Michigan’s ongoing cold and flu season underway, and as many students have returned to classrooms after the holiday break, encounters with germs and bacteria have increased.

 To better equip both children and parents with a true skill in everything from personal hygiene to kitchen etiquette and first aid, some Flint and Genesee County childcare providers and educators are introducing a hand-washing exercise in their classrooms.
-Courtesy of the Michigan Fitness Foundation, following are steps and tips you can also use at home:

 - Use a few household ingredients – ground cinnamon or glitter, oil or lotion